-What if I explain to you that the reason my scripture differs from the Quran is because it is the Quran that has been corrupted?
-Would that be ridiculous!
+What if I explain to you that the reason my scripture differs from the Quran is that it is the Quran that has been corrupted?
+Would that be ridiculous?
 Of course, that does not make sense.

 I better be ready to back up every claim in my book that differs from your book.
 And not make allegations that the Quran is changed, and therefore my book is true.

 In other words, you would not judge your Quran based on what my new book says.
 Rather, you will judge my book based on what your Quran says!
 If my book contradicts the earlier revelation of the Quran, then my book is wrong.
 As simple as that.

 The Quran was written in the 7th century AD by the recitations of a man in the desert who claimed an angelic being visited him.
 I’m not saying it didn’t happen.
 I’m asking, can anyone verify this visitation?
 Or is it just the claims of one man?
 There were no witnesses to what actually happened.
 And Muhammad did no miracles to prove what he was saying, like the prophets of old like Moses or Elijah.

 Yet, he revealed a new book, the Quran, that contradicts the earlier revealed scriptures, the Bible.
 The Bible was written between 1400 BC & AD 95.
 By AD 400, hundreds of years before Muhammad, the Bible was already widely distributed throughout the known world at that time in multiple languages.
 And yet, Muslims claim that it is the Bible that has been corrupted instead of showing proof that what the Quran claims are true.
 Muhammad himself never claimed that the earlier scriptures were corrupted or lost.
 In fact, he affirmed and praised them.